GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 To read an image from the clipboard, obtain a list of `ClipboardItem` objects, then iterate over them.
-Since everything is asynchronous, use the [`for ... of`][for-of] iterator, since it handles async/await code nicely.
+Since everything is asynchronous, use the [`for...of`][for-of] iterator, since it handles async/await code nicely.

-Each `ClipboardItem` can hold its contents in different types, so you'll need to iterate over the list of types, again using a `for ... of` loop.
+Each `ClipboardItem` can hold its contents in different types, so you'll need to iterate over the list of types, again using a `for...of` loop.
 For each type, call the `getType()` method with the current type as an argument to obtain the corresponding image `Blob`.
 As before, this code is not tied to images, and will work with other future file types.